tamckenna/aws-sam-examples/readme.md

 aws configure
 ```
 * I'm using [Homebrew](https://brew.sh/) for macOS.
 Use [Chocolatey](https://chocolatey.org/) if you are using Windows.
 Linux users, you know what to do.
 * If you are using Windows run the PowerShell script instead of the Shell script.
-They have the same parameteres.
+They have the same parameters.
     * Will be: ``` build.ps1 --target=Package ``` instead of ``` sh build.sh --target=Package ```
-* Setup pip to be a soft link of pip3.
+* I setup my pip to be a soft link of pip3.

 ----